dotnet/corefxlab/src/System.CommandLine/README.md

 ## Work in progress

-* Should we disable slash syntax when running on non-Windows operating systems?
-* Should we even support slash syntax at all?
 * Should we support a case insensitive mode?
 * Should we have a way to name option arguments, e.g. `DefineOption("n=name")`?
 * Should provide a string based approach to define usage?